 Lemon Blueberry Bread

 - In a small bowl, toss the blueberries with flour to prevent them from sinking into the loaf.
-Gently fold into the batter along with the lemon zest
+Gently fold the blueberries into the batter along with the lemon zest.

-- Instead of greek yogurt, you can use sour cream or even milk.
+- Instead of milk, you can use sour cream or greek yogurt.

-- I tested this recipe with a whole wheat white flour, but it will work with any other all purpose flours.
+- I tested this recipe with all purpose flour and whole wheat white flour, and both worked great.

 - To make this gluten-free, use an all-purpose gluten-free flour mix.
 Do not substitute only almond flour or only coconut flour.

-- Replace honey with other types of granulated sugar or maple syrup.
+- Replace maple syrup with other types of granulated sugar or honey.

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.